» Events » Expanding Worldviews: Astrobiology, Big History, and the Social and Intellectual Benefits of the Cosmic Perspective

 Marnie Hughes-Warrington (ANU) "Does Big History imply the need to re-scale ethics?"

 David Christian (Macquarie University) "The challenges of extreme inter-disciplinarity: Building a modern Origin Story".

-Paul Davies (University of Arizona) "Is the universe a fake"
+Paul Davies (Arizona State University) "Is the universe a fake?"

 Charley Lineweaver (ANU) "Useful lies and cosmic perspectives"

-Mark Lupisella (NASA Goddard) "Is the universe enough?
+Mark Lupisella (Horizons Project) "Is the universe enough?
 Can it suffice as a basis for satisfactory worldviews?"

 Elise Bohan (Macquarie) "Why big history matters"